Minimalist Packing Tips For Long Term Travel

-We agonised over everything from which was the best travel backpack to how many pairs of socks to take.
+We agonised over everything, from reading many articles like this post on the best travel backpacks to how many pairs of socks to take.
 And we definitely overpacked.
 We had a huge list of anything and everything we might potentially need.
 But not only did we end up lugging stuff around that we just didn’t use, we also shelled out unnecessary money buying it in the first place.

 Money that would have far better been spent on, well, actually travelling.
 We’ve been living out of our backpacks for 2 years now, give or take a few months spent back at home in the UK.
 So we like think we know a thing or two about how to pack for long term travel now and we’d love to share our best packing tips with you.

 There are so many different backpacks on the market these days that come in lots of different sizes with varying functionalities.
 Much about your choice of backpack will just be down to personal preference, however, what I will say here is big is not best.
 There are two reasons for this – firstly if you have space, trust me, you will fill it, and secondly, you have to carry it.

 We used to travel with 65L and 55L backpacks but these days we both have just 44L ones that can also be taken on planes as hand luggage which is pretty handy.
 When we had bigger bags we found we just had a bunch of things stuffed in the bottom that we didn’t even get out for months on end, let alone use.